ProgramKingAbel/bookstore/README.md

 Install this project with:

-- You can deploy this projec on hosting provider of your choise or you can deploy it on github pages.
+- You can deploy this project on hosting provider of your choise or you can deploy it on github pages.

 ### Usage